 Purpose of the programme: To promote a fair, responsible, and accessible consumer credit market through the enforcement of the NCA.
 This was implemented by conducting investigations and taking enforcement action on non-compliant registrants.
 In this period, a new approach was introduced to shift from activities to impact targets.
 The objective was to combine all the dtic's and its entities' efforts towards creating real impact for South Africans.
-The dtic introduced 45 output targets and the NCR made a contribution to 7 of these outputs.
+The dtic introduced 10 core output targets and the NCR will make a contribution to 5 of these outputs.